 How Many Times Can You Fail Your CDL Test?

 There are three parts to most commercial drivers’ license exams: a pre-trip inspection, a basic skills test, and a road test.
-All three are crucial to getting your commercial driver’s license.
-You’ll generally take the written portion before you’re allowed to test your skills on the road.
-While each state develops its own exams, each basic knowledge test covers 20 general areas, and you need to get 80 percent of the questions correct to pass.
+Some of these components may seem familiar from when you received/took your state driver’s test.
+However, there are a few key differences from private state licenses to commercial driver’s licenses.
+All three of these portions of the test are crucial to getting your commercial driver’s license.
+You’ll generally take the written portion before you’re allowed to test your skills on the road, in order for the exam proctors to make sure you have a written as well as practical grasp of the concepts you’re being tested on.

 - Driving safety